interaxiom/php-api/README.md

-This PHP package is a lightweight wrapper for Interaxiom API's.
-That's the easiest way to use interaxiom.com.au APIs in your PHP applications.
+This PHP package is a lightweight wrapper for Interaxiom API's and is the easiest way to use interaxiom.com.au API's in PHP applications.

 ```php
 <?php